Boost Your Breastmilk Supply with Fenugreek - A Must-Know for Nursing Mums!

 Regardless of how short or long the herb was taken, most nursing mothers do not notice adverse side effects.
 This, apart from their urine or body odour smelling like maple.

 One can also stop taking supplements without feeling any withdrawal symptoms.
 However, according to WebMD.com, extra sensitive people may experience diarrhoea bloating and gas as well as allergic symptoms like nasal congestion, wheezing, coughing and facial swelling.

 Experts may discourage pregnant women from taking fenugreek supplements for two reasons:

 - It may lower their blood sugar and put their pregnancy and life at risk; and

-- It may result in babies being born with a maple-like smell and lead physicians to misdiagnose them a maple-syrup urine disease (MSUD).
+- It may result in babies being born with a maple-like smell.
+Which in turn and lead physicians to misdiagnose them a maple-syrup urine disease (MSUD).

 Nursing mothers with strong allergic histories, especially those who have not done well with other herbal supplements, may have to think twice about using this particular galactagogue.
-Diabetic mothers and those who suffered from gestational diabetes may also have to consider something else, since fenugreek might complicate their condition.
+Diabetic mothers and those who suffered from gestational diabetes may also have to consider something else.
+That's because fenugreek might complicate their condition.

 Sold in most health and wellness stores, fenugreek supplements do not require a prescription in Singapore.
-However, nursing mothers are still advised to proceed with caution and make informed choices according to their health history and preferably with the consent of their doctor or lactation consultant.
+However, nursing mothers should proceed with caution to make informed choices.
+They can do so according to their health history and with the consent of their doctor or lactation consultant.